7 positive things to do in January that don’t involve dieting

 Focus on the small wins.
 In the long run, positive change is all about consistency.
 If overhauling your diet or starting a seven-day fitness routine is exciting to you, great; but if the idea of strict resolutions feels daunting, don’t let it be a reason not to do something to nourish your well-being this year.

-If you’d like to try something a little different in 2021, get inspired with this list of positive things to do in January that don’t involve dieting…
+If you’d like to try something a little different, get inspired with this list of positive things to do in January that don’t involve dieting…

 1. Virtual therapy

 2020 was a tough one, but something positive that came from it is the light it shed on the importance of nurturing our mental health.
 It can be so easy to push our feelings to the side – especially when things are feeling a bit chaotic.
 However, getting into the habit of brushing off our emotional responses and experiences can seriously impact our mental wellbeing in the long run.
 Studies suggest that regular talk therapy can massively benefit our mental wellbeing, so why not give yourself the gift of talking to someone?
 Lots of registered therapists are now offering online sessions so you can arrange them to fit your schedule.

 The practice of journaling is consistently mentioned as a healthful practice, with suggested benefits including helping to process thoughts, release stress and create mindfulness.
 Find a way to make journalling work for you that supports consistency rather than perfection.
 Personally, I find that simply making the commitment to write for five minutes, rather than 20, is more achievable, and often ends up with me writing for 20 minutes anyway.

 3. A physical activity that you actually enjoy